Papa John's Egypt Listed by nightspire Ransomware Group

 - Banking & Financial Records- Personal data- Critical POS Data

-On May 16, 2026, the nightspire ransomware group listed Papa John’s Egypt on its leak site, confirming that internal files containing banking and financial records, personal data, and critical POS data had been exfiltrated.
+On May 16, 2026, the nightspire ransomware group listed Papa John’s Egypt on its leak site, claiming that internal files containing banking and financial records, personal data, and critical POS data had been exfiltrated.

 Public reporting indicates the incident stems from a ransomware attack in which nightspire gained access to Papa John’s Egypt systems, copied sensitive files, and later published a sample on its dedicated leak portal.
 The data categories explicitly named include banking and financial records, personal data of individuals, and point-of-sale system information.
 No exact victim count has been disclosed, and the precise date of initial compromise remains unconfirmed in available reporting.
 The group set a public deadline for the victim to respond or face full data publication.